AdobeDocs/analytics-platform.en/help/_includes/snippets.md

 ## Relational dataset important message {#relational-dataset-important}

+A relational dataset is based on a relational schema type.
+The relationship descriptors defined in that relational schema **do not apply** to the definition and configuration of a Customer Journey Analytics connection in general or the dataset settings for a relational dataset specifically.

+Additionally, in Customer Journey Analytics, fields from standard XDM schemas **do not automatically merge** with similar named fields from relational schemas.
 >[!IMPORTANT]
 >
->A relational dataset is based on a relational schema type.
-The relationship descriptors defined in that relational schema are of no relevance and do not apply to the definition and configuration of a Customer Journey Analytics connection in general or the dataset settings for a relational dataset specifically.
-Additionally, fields from standard XDM schemas do not automatically merge together with similar named fields from relational schemas.<br/><br>For Customer Journey Analytics reporting and analysis, you need to explicitly configure in [dataset settings](/help/connections/create-connection.md#relational-dataset) how data from a relational dataset is joined to other datasets based on a common person ID or account ID. <br/>To merge non-object array based fields from XDM with similar named relational schemas, consider to use the Derived fields [Merge Fields](/help/data-views/derived-fields/derived-fields.md#merge-fields) function.
+>For Customer Journey Analytics reporting and analysis, you need to explicitly configure in [dataset settings](/help/connections/create-connection.md#relational-dataset) how data from a relational dataset is joined to other datasets based on a common person ID or account ID. <br/><br/>Consider to use the Derived fields [Merge Fields](/help/data-views/derived-fields/derived-fields.md#merge-fields) function to merge similar named fields (not part of an object array) in XDM schemas and relational schemas.
+For fields in an object array  no solution currently exists to merge fields between XDM and relatonal schemas.
 >